chunky-dev/docs/ChunkyDocs/docs/reference/user_interface/render_controls/camera.md

     - `Standard`: Sets the selected camera to use <a href="https://en.wikipedia.org/wiki/Pinhole_camera" target="_blank">pinhole projection</a>, which is similar to how many cameras work, and is how Minecraft works.

     - `Parallel`: Sets the selected camera to use <a href="https://en.wikipedia.org/wiki/Parallel_projection" target="_blank">parallel projection</a>, in which the camera is infinitely distant from the scene, and has an infinite focal length (zoom).
-This causes parallel lines in the three-dimensional scene remain parallel in the two-dimensional image, which causes all blocks to appear the same size, regardless of "distance" from the camera.
+This causes parallel lines in the three-dimensional scene to remain parallel in the two-dimensional image, which causes all blocks to appear the same size, regardless of "distance" from the camera.

     - `Fisheye`: Sets the selected camera to use full-frame <a href="https://wiki.panotools.org/Fisheye_Projection" target="_blank">fisheye projection</a>, which maps a portion of the surface of a sphere to a two-dimensional image.